Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/Lesson5.md

 Because weak references can be changed to `nil` if the instance they point to is deallocated, they come with two inherent requirements:

-- Weak references must always be declared as Optional, since Optionals are the only types that can become nil.
+- Weak references must always be declared as Optional, since Optionals are the only types that can become `nil`.

-- Weak references can never be declared as let.
-Instances declared as let cannot change, thus weak references must always be declared as var.
+- Weak references can never be declared as `let`.
+Instances declared as `let` cannot change, thus weak references must always be declared as var.

-**Q:** Where or when have you seen the weak keyword used?
+**Q:** Where or when have you seen the `weak` keyword used so far in your iOS work?

 #### Unowned References